 ChE 115.
 Electronic Materials Processing.
 9 units (3-0-6); third term.
-Prerequisites: CbE 63 and CbE 103 or equivalent; CbE 101 or equivalent.
+Prerequisites: ChE 63 ab, ChE 103 abc, ChE 101, or instructor's permission.
 After a brief introduction to solid-state concepts, materials, and devices relevant to electronic applications, the course will cover the prevalent growth and etching techniques used in processing of electronic materials.
 Emphasis is on the underlying physical and chemical principles.
 Crystal and thin film growth techniques to be covered include physical and chemical vapor deposition, liquid-phase epitaxy, molecular beam epitaxy, and plasma-assisted deposition.
 Property altering processes such as diffusion, oxidation, and doping are also included.
 Plasma etching is introduced with emphasis on determining key parameters that control the ion energy and flux to the wafer surface.
 Key techniques for thin film analysis and characterization are briefly discussed.
 Instructor: Giapis.
+Given in alternate years; not offered 2011-12.